tempesta-tech/tempesta-test/README.md

 nginx config, deproxy response, addr and port can use templates in format `${part_variable}` where `part` is one of 'server', 'tempesta', 'client' or 'backend'

+Warning: deproxy backend now is running on the Framework host, so framework ip should be specified in tempesta config.

 Example tests can be found in `selftests/test_framework.py`